Code-Institute-Submissions/py/docs/design-thinking/idea-outline/idea_outline.md

 - **Iterative Releases**: Instead of extensive overhauls, consider iterative releases where improvements are introduced steadily, ensuring users aren't overwhelmed and can adapt easily.

 - **Success Metrics**: Define clear metrics to evaluate the success of implemented changes.
 It's not just about introducing changes but ensuring they deliver the desired impact.

+## Maslow's Hierarchy for Plexosoft Design Thinking

+### Basic Needs:

+1. **Physiological Needs:**
+   - **Ease of Use**: Ensuring that the software and interface are user-friendly and intuitive for a seamless experience.

+2. **Safety Needs:**
+   - **Reliability & Payment Flexibility**: Guaranteeing a secure, professional platform with safe payment options, both online and offline.

+### Psychological Needs:

+3. **Belongingness and Love Needs:**
+   - **Inclusivity & Engagement**: Welcoming users from all backgrounds, fostering a sense of belonging, and delivering engaging content that aligns with users' needs.

+4. **Esteem Needs:**
+   - **Recognition & Personalization**: Catering specifically to businesses, developers, and individuals, while allowing customization, fostering a sense of pride and value in their creations.

+### Self-fulfillment Needs:

+5. **Self-Actualization:**
+   - **Informed Decisions**: Empowering users through knowledge on software licensing and ownership, leading to growth and realization.

+6. **Innovation & Mastery**: Embracing the future with Blockchain technology, allowing users to stay ahead and innovate.